manjay007/Rolling_Dice/README.md

 # About The Project

-This is just a simple flutter rolling dice app built with animation
+This is just a simple flutter rolling dice app with basic animation.

 ---